-In Section 2 we describe the three eigensolvers investigated in the paper.
+In Section 2 we describe the three eigensolvers investigated in the paper and the spectral transformation used.
 We give our numerical results in Section 3, and finally, in Section 4, we give some concluding remarks.

 2 Nonlinear CG Method for Eigenvalue Problems